JetBrains/teamcity-documentation/topics/artifact-dependencies.md

 * The `-:` prefix allows you to exclude a specific file from the download or unpacking.
 For example, if directory you wish to pass as an artifact dependency includes a few irrelevant for a build files, you may either go over all required files and include them using the `+:directory/file` syntax, or add the entire directory (`+:directory`) and exclude a few ignored files (`-:directory/junkfile`).

 * The `?:` prefix allows you to create optional inclusive dependencies.
-If a build cannot obtain an artifact referenced in the `+:/myartifact` rule, this build fails with the "Failed to resolve artifact dependency" message.
-The `?:/myartifact` rule allows you to run a dependent build anyway (with a warning that the required artifact was not found printed in the build log).
+If a build cannot obtain an artifact referenced in the `+:...` rule, this build fails with the "Failed to resolve artifact dependency" message.
+The `?:...` rule allows you to run a dependent build anyway (with a warning that the required artifact was not found printed in the build log).
+You can use the `?:` prefix to label as optional both standalone files (`?:/myfile.txt`) and files from [archives](#Archive+Path) (`?:dist.zip!myfile.txt `).
 See the following example for more information: [](#Optional+dependency).